Craig Rusbult

 Craig Rusbult - photo

-For much of the two decades when I was teaching part-time in the Chemistry Dept at UW-Madison, my full-time vocation was developing a large website about Whole-Person Education for the American Scientific Affiliation, an organization of scientists — and engineers, and scholars in fields related to science, such as history of science and philosophy of science — who are Christians.
+For the latter half of two decades when I was teaching part-time in the Chemistry Dept at UW-Madison, my full-time vocation was developing a large website about Whole-Person Education for the American Scientific Affiliation, an organization of scientists — and engineers, and scholars in fields related to science, such as history of science and philosophy of science — who are Christians.

 Beginning in 2011, I've been investing most of my time developing another website – Education for Problem Solving – that is an extension of my PhD explorations,* generalizing the ideas to make them more widely useful.
 The website's main purpose is to share ideas; hopefully this will lead to creative collaborations with other educators who also want to develop curriculum & instruction that will help students improve their creative-and-critical thinking skills so they can more effectively perform (now) and learn (for later in life), so they can do self-education (by learning from experiences) and problem solving (by making things better) more effectively.